maas-alliance/maas.guide/maas-overview.md

 Mobility as a Service is **built on the principle of service**.
 In our context, service means **meeting human needs**.
 We also have a commitment to **offer quality and promote sustainability.**

+We are stewards of the social, technical, and environmental aspects of human mobility.

 ## Technical overview

 In order for MaaS to become reality, we need layers of technical infrastructure to support single- or multi-modal journies that span cities, regions, nations, continents, and possibly the globe.
 In other words, **we cannot work in isolation**.